mido/mido/README.rst

 Known bugs
 ----------

-  - With portmidi, note_off events are sometimes dropped, leading to hung notes.
+  - With portmidi, events (both note_on and note_off, probably others) are sometimes dropped, leading to hung notes.

   - Sysex input is broken with protomidi, and it seems like the fault lies in portmidi itself.
 (I've checked the output of amidi against